-1.1 INTRODUCTION
+1.1 Introduction

 PacifiCorp is the licensee, owner, and operator of the Cutler Hydroelectric Project (Project), Federal Energy Regulatory Commission (FERC) Project No. 2420.
-The Project is located on the Bear River in Cache and Box Elder counties in Utah, approximately 3 miles west of the city of Logan at the closest point, on approximately 9,500 acres of lands owned and managed by PacifiCorp.
-PacifiCorp operates the Project under a 30-year license issued by FERC on April 29, 1994; the current license will expire on March 31, 2024.
-PacifiCorp initiated the formal relicensing process utilizing the Integrated Licensing Process (ILP) by filing the Notice of Intent (NOI) and Pre-Application Document (PAD) with FERC on March 29, 2019.
+The Project is located on the Bear River in Cache and Box Elder counties in Utah, approximately 3 -miles west of the city of Logan at the closest point, on approximately 9,500 acres of lands owned and managed by PacifiCorp.
+PacifiCorp operates the Project under a 30-year license issued by FERC on April 29, 1994.
+Because; the current license is due towill expire on March 31, 2024, PacifiCorp initiated the formal relicensing process utilizing the Integrated Licensing Process (ILP) by filing the Notice of Intent (NOI) and Pre-Application Document (PAD) with FERC on March 29, 2019.

 PacifiCorp initiated early contact with stakeholders, as described in the PAD (Section 2.0 and 3.5).
-The process started with a public event on February 13, 2019, the purpose of which was to inform the public about the Project and upcoming opportunities to participate in the relicensing process.1 On June 25, 2019, PacifiCorp hosted an additional workshop (in parallel to the FERC relicensing process) to create opportunities for stakeholders to identify questions and potential issues that would be appropriate for the relicensing process and provide comments on the Proposed Study Plan (PSP) annotated outlines.2 On June 26 and 27, 2019, FERC hosted two Scoping Meetings (a morning and afternoon session)^{3,4} and a site visit.
+The process started with a public event on February 13, 2019, the purpose of which was to inform the public about the Project and upcoming opportunities to participate in the relicensing process.
+On June 25, 2019, PacifiCorp hosted an additional workshop (in parallel to the FERC relicensing process) to create opportunities for stakeholders to identify questions and potential issues that would be appropriate for the relicensing process and provide comments on the proposed Technical Proposed Study Plan (Study Plan PSP) annotated outlines.
+On June 26 and 27, 2019, FERC hosted two Scoping Meetings (a morning and afternoon session) and a site visit.
 These workshops helped develop a common understanding of the issues to be addressed during the relicensing.
-Stakeholders provided input on draft PSP annotated outlines that were developed in response to
+Stakeholders provided input on draft proposed Study Plan PSP annotated

-1 Cutler Relicensing Public Workshop - Meeting Summary (February 13, 2019)
+&lt;sup>1 Cutler Relicensing Public Workshop - Meeting Summary (February 13, 2019)

-2 Cutler Relicensing Stakeholder Workshop - Meeting Summary (June 25, 2019)
+&lt;sup>2 Cutler Relicensing Stakeholder Workshop - Meeting Summary (June 25, 2019)

-3 Transcript of the morning Scoping Meeting (June 27, 2019)
+&lt;sup>3 Transcript of the morning Scoping Meeting (June 27, 2019)

-4 Transcript of the afternoon Scoping Meeting (June 27, 2019)
+&lt;sup>4 Transcript of the afternoon Scoping Meeting (June 27, 2019)